iotaledger/rosetta-iota/docs/pages/deployment.md

       - **3030 TCP** - Rosetta API port (exposed to localhost only)

-      The mentioned ports are important for flawless node operation.
-Make sure port **15600** is accessible from the Internet else your node will not be able to interact with other nodes.
+      The mentioned ports are important for flawless operation.
+Make sure port **15600** is accessible from the Internet else your Hornet node will not be able to interact with other nodes.
 If you want to change a port, you can do so in the docker-compose files.

-6) Add your peer(s) - to which your node should connect.
-For `chrysalis-mainnet`, add the peers to the `Hornet/chrysalis-mainnet/peering.json` file.
-For `chrysalis-devnet`, add the peers to the `Hornet/chrysalis-devnet/peering.json` file.
+6) Add your peer(s) - to which your Hornet node should connect.
+For `chrysalis-mainnet`, add the peers to the `hornet/chrysalis-mainnet/peering.json` file.
+For `chrysalis-devnet`, add the peers to the `hornet/chrysalis-devnet/peering.json` file.
 If you don't have any peers, please contact us and we will help you find some.

     For better illustration, the `peering.json` file should then look like the following, for example:
     ```json